MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/application-control.md

 PowerShell 7.4 added a new feature to support WDAC policies in **Audit** mode.
 In audit mode, PowerShell runs the untrusted scripts in `ConstrainedLanguage` mode without errors, but logs messages to the event log instead.
-The log messages describe what restrictions would apply if the policy was in **Enforce** mode.
+The log messages describe what restrictions would apply if the policy were in **Enforce** mode.

 ## History of changes